laragraysse/laragraysse/README.md

 <h4> GET IN TOUCH WITH ME 📲 </h4>
 <p align="left">
-  I'm open to new projects so <b>if you need a landing page, a sales page, a links page, or even an institutional website</b>, or if you just want to connect and speak about this topic feel free to get in touch ⤵️
+  I'm open to new projects so <b>if you need a landing page, a sales page, a links page, <br>
+  or even an institutional website</b>, or if you just want to connect and speak about this topic feel free to get in touch ⤵️
 </p>

 <a href="https://laragraysse.com/links" alt="Lara's Website">